jdinh-782/academic-portfolio/README.md

 ## Getting Started
 ### Dependencies
 * Ensure intended browser of use is updated to most recent version.
-Google Chrome or Mozilla Firefox is preferred.
 * The package manager [npm](https://www.npmjs.com/) along with [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner) are installed.